zulip/zulip.github.io/gsoc-ideas.md

-- Build out the administration pages for Zulip to let admins set a retention policy for when old messages should be deleted, audit data, etc. ...  the sorts of things needed for Zulip to be used at more larger organizations.
+- Build out the administration pages for Zulip to let admins set a retention policy for when old messages should be deleted, audit data, etc. ...  the sorts of things needed for Zulip to be used at larger organizations.
 We get constant requests for these kinds of features from Zulip users.
 The Zulip bug tracker has [almost 50 open issues](https://github.com/zulip/zulip/labels/area%3A%20admin) in the space of improving the Zulip administrative UI.
 Many are little bite-size fixes in those pages, which are great for getting a feel for things, but a solid project here would be implementing 5-10 of the major missing features.
-The first part of this project will be cleaning up the admin UI interfaces to require writing less semi-duplicate code per feature than it has taken historically, to make adding actual features go quickly **Skills recommended**: A good mix of Python/Django and HTML/CSS/JavaScript skill is ideal.
+The first part of this project will be refactoring the admin UI interfaces to require writing less semi-duplicate code for each feature. **Skills recommended**: A good mix of Python/Django and HTML/CSS/JavaScript skill is ideal.
   The system for adding new features is
   [well documented](http://zulip.readthedocs.io/en/latest/new-feature-tutorial.html).